Prefer to dive right into code? Check the relation project in the example repo.

 above, is using self-assigned IDs put the target Objects before adding them to the ToMany relation:

 The above steps are required because, when putting the Object owning the ToMany only the relation is updated.
 This is because ObjectBox only puts target Objects with an ID of 0.
-See the documentation about IDs for background information.
+See the documentation about IDs for the background information.

 type.
 While you could model street, ZIP and so on directly into Customer